Get a better understanding of what is context in industrial data visualization

 At this point, we are the master of our data.
-After showing our audience our widgets, we should make them know or decide something related with our data.
-We need to ask ourselves questions such as “ who, what, when, how” in order decide our context.
+After presenting a Dashboard, our audience must be able to take a decision based on our data.
+We need to ask ourselves questions such as “ who, what, when, how” in order to decide our context.

-Of course, we need to be aware that the type of context we want to choose is available in our data source and is meaningful with our content.
+Of course, we need to check if our context is available in our data source and is meaningful within our content.

 A few examples

 In Figure 4. our context is time.
-We can notice that we can’t give the same type of explanation by reading this example compare to the one in Figure 3.
-In this one, I can explain when my product X had higher prices then my product Y.
+We can notice that we can’t give the same type of explanation by reading this example compared to the one in Figure 3.
+In this one, I can explain when my product X had higher prices than my product Y.

 Our context will be displayed in our widget.
 It is also important to adapt our diagrams according to our content and context.

-We can conclude by saying that understanding context in industrial data visualization is crucial.
-It is the As of Heart which determines whether our visualized data will be meaningful or not to its target audience.
+We can conclude that context in industrial data visualization is crucial.
+It is the As of Heart that determines the clearness of the message we wish to communicate.

 Cole Nussbaumer Knaflic.
 Storytelling with Data : A Data Visualization Guide for Business Professionals.
 Hoboken, New Jersey, Wiley, 2015.

 Schmandt-Besserat, Denise.
 How Writing Came About.
 Austin, Tex.
 Univ.
 Pr, 2006.